Mcmicc3/linked-blog-starter-md/To Do.md

+1. School work: Three Discussion Posts, Group Contract, Module One Quiz

-1. Update LinkedIn  |  Update Resume  |  Apply for jobs
+2. Update LinkedIn  |  Update Resume  |  Apply for jobs
 	1. Finish updating resume, and then upload to this [website](https://app.premiervirtual.com/events/53f978a2-1f6f-43a9-a8ba-39151c094417/2026-national-cyber-and-ai-virtual-career-fair/attendee).
 For CAE job fair in September.

-2. Work on Homelab
+3. Work on Homelab
 	1. pfSense
 	2. MicroComputer
 	3. Pi